oOo0oOo/lean-scribe/README.md

 {{ file_md }}
 ```

-The scribe tag plus a description tell Lean Scribe that this is a valid prompt.
+The scribe tag plus a description mark a valid Lean Scribe prompt.
 `{{ file_md }}` is a variable that will be replaced with the content of the file in a neat markdown code block.

 Let's expand the previous example: